The Foundation

 Leadership Independence The goal is a business that runs on systems and empowered teams — giving the founder the freedom to lead strategically, rather than being pulled into every decision.

-Mayur's Strategic Approach
+Mayur's 3-Step Approach

 Step 1: Business Background Questionnaire Before any conversation, Mayur gets the full picture on paper — the history, the numbers, the people, and the USP.
 This means when they do meet, nothing is wasted.
 The founder feels heard from the very first interaction.
+Start Here: Fill the Business Background Questionnaire →

-Step 4: Onboarding The hands-on work begins.
+Step 3: Onboarding The hands-on work begins.
 Week by week, the business starts to feel different — lighter, more structured, more intentional.
 The founder begins to lead rather than react, and the business begins to grow on its own terms.